ANOVA Stem Cell based Treatment for Parkinson's Disease

 Parkinson’s stem cells treatment have demonstrated the ability to stimulate repair and regenerate damaged neurons.
-ANOVA's Stem Cell Secretome Therapy is the latest development from current stem cell research, allowing for an exciting new treatment option that offers minimal risk and immense potential to slow down the disease's progression at different stages.
+ANOVA's Stem Cell Secretome Therapy is the latest development from current stem cell research, allowing for an emerging treatment option that with an immense potential to slow down the disease's progression at different stages.

 Parkinson's Diesease: A chronic neurodegenerative disease that is handled with symptom-masking medications only

 Parkinson’s Disease is a chronic neurodegenerative disorder caused by selective and gradual loss of dopamine-producing neurons.
 These neurons are spread throughout the brain, however, the most effected region is the “substantia nigra”.
 The symptoms of Parkinson's Disease are mainly tremor and rigor.
 At later stages the illness is characterized by more severe symptoms like speech disorder, depression or even dementia.
 Currently, there is no cure for Parkinson’s disease.

 Nevertheless, there are few hormone replacement-based therapies which tackle the symptoms only.
 These pharmacological treatments are effective to control the symptoms of PD to a certain degree, with side effects, but are unable to stop neural degeneration, let alone replace dead dopaminergic cells.

 How can stem cells help?